GunaDD/auction-site/README.md

-# Auction site built with Django
+# Auction site built with Django + Bootstrap

 models.py contains model that stores the different kinds of data